 Fossil evidence seems to indicate that gracilis moved there and eventually evolved into the also awesomely named Smilodon populator – sounds like a metal band.

 Smilodon populator was the largest of the smilodon species and possibly the largest, bulkiest felid to have existed.
-Slightly larger than a lion, but carrying significantly more bulk, they were perfectly adapted to the huge prey items on offer in South America, and likely outcompeted the previous dominant predators, the Phorusrhacid or ‘terror birds’, to eventual extinction.
+Slightly larger than a lion, but carrying significantly more bulk, they were perfectly adapted to the huge prey items on offer in South America, and likely outcompeted the previous dominant predators, the Phorusrhacids or ‘terror birds’, to eventual extinction.
 Previous mega-predators, such as Arctotherium, a near two-ton, 15 foot tall bear, was extinct by the time populator arrived, giving it free reign.

 When I was first researching Smilodon for an essay back in my undergrad years one of the areas of debate that caught my attention was the question “Was Smilodon a social animal?”

-There’s a lot of circumstantial evidence (mainly to do with sexual dimorphism – are a lack thereof) to suggest that there is the potential for permanent or semi-permanent pairing or small-grouping, but sociability is not something one associates easily with modern cats, never mind ‘primitive’ prehistoric cats.
+There’s a lot of circumstantial evidence (mainly to do with sexual dimorphism – or a lack thereof) to suggest that there is the potential for permanent or semi-permanent pairing or small-grouping, but sociability is not something one associates easily with modern cats, never mind ‘primitive’ prehistoric cats.

-The evidence for it is also circumstantial, namely that in Africa lions, the social cats, there is a likelihood to respond to distress calls from prey animals – Smilodon fatalis is found, significantly, around the tar pits of the West Coast of America, implying they, too are responding to distress calls either from their prey or potentially their kin.
+The evidence for it is also circumstantial, namely that in African lions, the social cats, there is a likelihood to respond to distress calls from prey animals – Smilodon fatalis is found, significantly, around the tar pits of the West Coast of America, implying they, too are responding to distress calls either from their prey or potentially their kin.